Signs of Antidepressant Abuse

 Withdrawal and Treatment

 People who want to quit taking antidepressants should never stop “cold turkey.”
 Suddenly stopping antidepressants can cause withdrawal symptoms like nausea, shakiness and fever.
-The best way to quit is by slowly reducing doses over several weeks with the help of a doctor.
+Slowly reducing doses over several weeks with the help of a doctor provides a much more manageable withdrawal period.

 When antidepressant misuse is detected, a thoughtful treatment plan, including referral to an addiction specialist, should be developed and implemented.